 The school that grew to become Concordia University, Nebraska opened its doors on Nov.
-18, 1894, with one professor, a dozen male students and a three-year high school curriculum.
+18, 1894, with one professor, 13 male students and a three-year high school curriculum.
 Concordia has since grown into a fully accredited, coeducational university that has granted degrees to tens of thousands of students.

 In 1889, the Nebraska District of The Lutheran Church-Missouri Synod discussed the establishment of a "pre-seminary" in Nebraska for pastors, teachers or both.1880s

 In 1894, Concordia was founded as the Evangelische Lutherische Schulleherer Seminar as a preparatory teacher's school.
-The school's twelve students were boarded, fed and taught in Concordia's only building, Founders Hall.1890s
+The school's 13 students were boarded, fed and taught in Concordia's only building, Founders Hall.1890s

 Expanding the Foundation